Burton (musician): Early life

 Janne "Burton" Puurtinen was born on 17 October 1974 in Helsinki.
 Born to an artistic family, both Burton's parents were ballet dancers, as was his sister.
 Burton himself took up ballet for a few years but quit due to a lack of interest, after which he began taking classical piano lessons at the age of five, which he continued well into his twenties.
-During his civilian service, Puurtinen worked as a lighting engineer at the Alexander Theater in Helsinki.
+During his civilian service, Puurtinen worked as a lighting engineer at the Alexander Theatre in Helsinki.
 He later worked as a stage manager at the Helsinki Opera House, a concert janitor at the Sibelius Academy, as well as a cook.

 Career

 HIM

 In 2001, Puurtinen joined the band HIM, with whom he had already played one show in the mid-nineties performing Type O Negative covers.
 After the addition of Puurtinen, HIM released the albums Deep Shadows and Brilliant Highlights and Love Metal in 2001 and 2003, respectively.
 Both cracked the top ten in several countries, and became the band's first albums to chart in the United Kingdom and the United States.
-After relocating to the US, HIM released Dark Light in 2005, which became the group's most successful album to date, going gold in Germany, the UK, the US, and platinum in Finland.
+In 2005, HIM released Dark Light, which became the group's most successful album to date, going gold in Germany, the UK, the US, and platinum in Finland.

 In 2007, HIM released Venus Doom, which went gold in Finland and Germany, and gave the band their highest US-chart position at number 12.
 After 2010's Screamworks: Love in Theory and Practice, the band went on hiatus after drummer Gas Lipstick was diagnosed with a repetitive stress injury and nerve damage in his hands.
 After eight months of uncertainty, the band regrouped and eventually released the album Tears on Tape in 2013.
 In 2015, Gas Lipstick announced his departure from HIM after 16 years, to pursue other musical projects.
 He was subsequently replaced by Jukka "Kosmo" Kröger.
 On 5 March 2017, HIM announced the end of the band following a farewell tour in 2017.
 The band played their final show on New Year's Eve 2017 as a part of their annual Helldone Festival.